LJStroemsdoerfer/kubipy/README.md

 ## Stage of Development

-### Operating System

-KubiPy is under active development and <b>supports</b> currently only <b>macOS Catalina</b>.
-The next step is to include <b>Ubuntu</b>.
+KubiPy is under active development and <b>supports</b> currently only <b>macOS</b>.

-### Current Functionalities

 At the moment KubiPy provides the necessary functionalities to setup, start and shut down Minikube on your local machine.
 The functions include:

 <ul>
     <li><code>install()</code></li>